Last updated on May 27th, 2021

 Tissues infected with rabies virus are currently identified most rapidly and accurately by means of immunofluorescence or immunoperoxidase staining using anti rabies monoclonal antibodies.
 A biopsy specimen is usually taken from the skin of the neck at the hairline.
 Impression preparations of brain or cornea tissue may be used.

-A definitive pathologic diagnosis of rabies can be based on the findings of negri bodies in the brain or the spinal cord.
-They are sharply demarcated, more or less spherical, and 2-10µm in diameter, and they have a distinctive internal structure with basophilic granules in an eosinophilic matrix.
+A definitive pathologic diagnosis of rabies can be based on the findings of Negri bodies in the brain or the spinal cord.
+They are sharply demarcated, more or less spherical, and 2-10 µm in diameter, and they have a distinctive internal structure with basophilic granules in an eosinophilic matrix.
 Negri bodies contain rabies virus antigens and can be demonstrated by immunofluorescence.
-Both negri bodies and rabies antigen can usually be found in animals or humans infected with rabies, but they are rarely found in bats.
+Both Negri bodies and rabies antigens can usually be found in animals or humans infected with rabies, but they are rarely found in bats.

 Reverse transcription- polymerase chain reaction (RT-PCR) testing can be used to amplify parts of a rabies virus genome from fixed or unfixed brain tissue.
 Although unusual as a diagnostic test, sequencing of amplified products allows identification of the infecting virus strain.

-Serum antibodies to rabies can be detected by immunofluorescence or Neutralisation( Nt) tests.
-Such antibodies develop slowly in infected persons or animals during progression of the disease but promptly after vaccination with cell derived vaccines.
-Antibodies in cerebrospinal fluid are produced in rabies- infected individuals but not in response to vaccination.
+Serum antibodies to rabies can be detected by immunofluorescence or neutralisation( Nt) tests.
+Such antibodies develop slowly in infected persons or animals during the progression of the disease but promptly after vaccination with cell-derived vaccines.
+Antibodies in cerebrospinal fluid are produced in rabies-infected individuals but not in response to vaccination.